 Just starting out learning to knit?
 Not to worry, our guide on how to knit a beanie is achievable even for those with no (or very little) knitting experience.
 Our step-by-step instructions will have you knitting your own “inside-out” beanie hat in no time.

 How to Knit a Beanie for Beginners

 Knitting a hat isn’t as hard as it seems.
 Even if this is your very first time trying your hand at this craft, this project is for you: We’ll show you how to knit a beanie that’ll keep your head nice and warm and look great in no time.

 Instead of using classic knitting needles, you will use a circular needle, which is much easier to handle.
 In just a few hours, you will have a finished beanie that goes with everything you have in your closet, and you can even wear it inside out!

 Knitting your own clothes is fun and trains your fine motor skills.
 Here, you’ll learn how to knit a simple and basic beanie hat – but you can customize your beanie however you want.
 Choose the form, color, and size as you please.

 Remember to keep sustainability in mind when choosing your material: If possible, go for organic, locally sourced wool — or you could try using vegan yarn made from organic materials like cotton, bamboo, or Tencel.
 Find out more below our how-to guide.

-Tip: DIY knitted beanies make great last-minute eco-friendly gift!
+Tip: DIY knitted beanies make great last-minute eco-friendly gifts!